-'Riverdale' Revealed The Final Black Hood & Confirmed A Major Fan Theory
+'Riverdale' Finally Revealed The Last Black Hood & Confirmed This Major Fan Theory

 Season 2 of Riverdale is officially over, and with it goes the mystery of the Black Hood.
 The masked serial killer and theories about who might be under that hood was a central element throughout this entire season, but in its final two episodes, Riverdale wrapped up the mystery so that Season 3 will be entirely clear of the Black Hood (at least, so it seems).
 In its penultimate episode, we found out who the main Black Hood was, and in the season finale on Wednesday night, Riverdale revealed the final Black Hood's identity, putting the mystery to rest once and for all.
 And yes, a bunch of the fans totally called who the second Black Hood was.

 Spoiler alert: Don't keep reading if you have not yet watched the Riverdale Season 2 finale, "Brave New World."
 After Hal Cooper was revealed to be the main Black Hood in the episode before the season finale, the big question fans needed answered was who the second Black Hood might be.
 Yes, although Hal confessed to being behind the attacks on Fred Andrews, Miss Grundy, the Sugarman, and Moose and Midge, he said that he was not the who attacked the town hall during the mayoral debate, and he was clearly also not the Black Hood who tried to shoot Fred in the Andrews house during his confession in the Cooper house.
 So, while the bulk of the Black Hood mystery was put to rest when Hal Cooper was arrested, we still had to figure out who that second Black Hood might be.